stevecondylios/simple_forex/README.md

 ### Create a currencies table

-The simple_forex generator will make a currencies table migration:
+Use the included generator will make a currencies table migration:

 ```bash
 rails generate simple_forex